kuropat/DES_Balrog_pipeline/README.md

 ###### input parameters:

 *
-         <meds base> derectory where data will be.
+         <meds base> directory where data will be.
 It is place where
                                `<medsconf>/<tilename>` subdirectories are.
          <tilename> name of the tile
          <mof configfuration file>  like `sof-config/run-y3v02-sof.yaml`